Eomm/blog-posts/bonus/graphql-logging/README.md

 ```

 Note that the `queries` object is an array because we can have multiple queries in a single request!
-You can try it by modifying the `sample-app.js` adding a new query:
+You can try it by modifying the `sample-app.js` and adding a new query:

 ```js
 await doQuery(app, `{